hatemhosny/racing-bars/website/docs/documentation/options.md

 ### endDate

-If provided, the data is filtered so that the `date` field of the data item is less than or equal to the given date.
+If provided, the data is filtered so that the `"date"` field of the data item is less than or equal to the given date.
-It should be a string that can be parsed as date by `new Date()`, preferably formatted as 'YYYY-MM-DD'.
+It should be a string that can be parsed as date by `new Date()`, preferably formatted as `"YYYY-MM-DD"`.
 If it cannot be parsed as date, an error will be thrown.

 - Type: `string`
-- Default: ""
+- Default: `""`
 - Example: [view in gallery](../gallery/start-end-dates)

 ```js